Blessan-Alex/ICP-CDN/scripts/README.md

 ## Files

-### `pinataguide.txt`
-Contains best practices and guidelines for using Pinata with the ICP CDN project.

 ### `update_frontend_env.cjs`
 Updates the frontend `.env` file with the latest canister IDs from DFX.
 - **Usage**: Run after `dfx deploy` to update frontend environment variables